byu-oit/UAPI-Specification/University API Specification.md

 Property values can be expressed as either singleton scalar values, arrays of scalar values, complex objects, or arrays of complex objects.

 ##### 3.2.4.1 Representing a Scalar Value
 The `value` element is used to represent a single scalar as the value of the property.
+The value returned can be `null` if the data type of the property supports it.

 A property with a single scalar value would look something like this: